p2js/rsformat/README.md

 println(rs`${obj}:?`); // prints '{ a: 1 }'
 ```

-The provided printing functions will display colors in the output of `util.inspect`, but otherwise it will be formatted without color.
+The provided printing functions will display colours in the output of `util.inspect`, but otherwise it will be formatted without colour.

 The specifiers `b`,`o`,`x`,`X`,`e`,`E`,`n`,`N` will convert a `number` or `bigint` parameter to:
 - `b`: binary